-FORM 10-K ☑ ANNUAL REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EX XCHANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITIE Commission file number 001-34835 ES EXCHANGE ACT OF 1934 Envestnet, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 20-1409613 (I.R.S Employer Identification No.) 35 East Wacker Drive, Suite 2400, Chicage (Address of principal executive offices) o, IL 60601 (Zip Code) Registrant's telephone number, including area code: (312) 827-2800 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class: Common stock, par value \$0.005 per share Name of Each Exchange on Which NYSE Registered: Common stock, par value 30,000 per saure Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a well-know n seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the e Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed al (or for such shorter period that the registrant was required to file so 2 months Indicate by check mark whether the registrant has submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) of files).
-Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers purs knowledge, in definitive proxy or information statements incorpor ; Indicate by check mark whether the registrant is a large accelerated filer," "accelerated filer" and "smaller reporting compa a smaller reporting company.
-See the definitions of "lan rge Large accelerated filer $\ oxinverigsim$ Accelerated filer Non-accelerated filer □ Smaller reporting company Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes Aggregate market value of registrant's common stock held b y non-affiliates of the registrant, based upon the closing pri ce of a share of the registrant's common stock on June 30, 2016 as reported on The New York Stock Exchange on that date: \$639,721,181.
-For purposes of this calculation, shares of common stock held by (i) persons holding more than 5% of the outstanding shares of stock, and (ii) officers and directors of the registrant, as of June 30, 2016, are excluded in that such persons may be deemed to be affiliates.
+FORM 10-K ⊠ ANNUAL REPOR T PURSUANT TO O SECTION 13 OR 15(d) OF THE SE CT OF 1934 ☐ TRANSITION RE PORT PURSUAN TTO SECTION 13 OR 15(d) OF TH Commission file number 001- GE ACT OF 1934 Envestnet, In (Exact name of registrant as specified Delaware or other jurisdiction o oration or organization (I.R.S I 109613 Employer ation No.) r Drive, Suite 2400, C 601 Code) (Addiess of principal executive o Registrant's telephone number, includ (312) 827-2800 · - Code Securities registered pursuant to Section 12(b) of the Act: Title of Eac Name of Eac ch Exchange on Which Registered: NYSE Securities registered pursuant to Section None 12(g) of the Act: Indicate by check mark whether the registrant is a wel l-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \(\simeq \) No \(\simeq \) \boxtimes Indicate by check mark whether the registrant is not re equired to file reports pursuant to Section 13 or S Section 15(d) of the Act.
+Yes \(\square\) No 0 ⊠ filed all reports required to be filed by Section 1 to file such reports), and (2) has been subject to s mitted electronically and posted on its corporate apter) during the preceding 12 months (or for su rs pursuant to item 405 of Regulation S-K is not corporated by reference in Part III of this Form Indicate by check mark whether the registrant is a larg ge accelerated filer, an accelerated filer, a non-ac celerated filer, a smaller reporting c company, or an emerging growth company.
+See the definitions of "large accelerated fi ler," "accelerated filer "," "smaller reporting company," and "emerging g growth company" in Rule 12b-2 of f the Exchange Act.
+(Check one): Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 1 If an emerging growth company standards provided pursuant to Sectio ark if the registrant has elected not to use the ext ge Act.
+Yes \square No \square ended transition period for complying ng with any new or revised financial accounting Indicate by check mark whether the registrant is a shel Il company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠

+Aggregate market value of registrant's common stock held by non-affiliates of the registrant, based upon the closing price of a share of the registrant's common stock on June 30, 2017 as reported on The New York Stock Exchange on that date: \$1,174,950,058.
+For purposes of this calculation, shares of common stock held by (i) persons holding more than 5% of the outstanding shares of stock, and (ii) officers and directors of the registrant, as of June 30, 2017, are excluded in that such persons may be deemed to be affiliates.
 This determination is not necessarily conclusive of affiliate status.

-As of March 17, 2017, 43,433,388 shares of the common stock with a par value of \$0.005 per share were outstanding.
+As of February 23, 2018, 44,724,801 shares of the common stock with a par value of \$0.005 per share were outstanding.